Version 1.3.0 • Morphulus

 Slot Panels — Four equal-width panels, one per slot.
 In the default collapsed view, each panel shows its header from left to right: the ⊕ button to add an effect, mute/solo buttons, expand button, slot lock button, bypass/power button, and a compact parameter view.
 Click the expand button (or click the slot in the signal flow diagram) to expand a slot to full width for detailed editing.

 Master Panel — Always visible on the right.
-Contains the master dry/wet levels, Low Cut/High Cut, High End/Low End, and Input Attack controls.
+Contains the master dry/wet levels, Low Cut/High Cut, Air/Body, and Input Attack controls.

 Status Bar (bottom) — Displays tooltips and descriptions when hovering over controls.
 The version number appears in the bottom right.